DanielTakeshi/Paper_Notes/reinforcement_learning/Proximal_Policy_Optimization_Algorithms.md

   DDPG, TNPG, TRPO, PPO, and obviously implement them in my RL repository.

 - Well ... hopefully this algorithm is the real deal!

+**Evaluation update**:

+> Each algorithm was run on all 7 environments, with 3 random seeds on each.
+We
+> scored each run of the algorithm by computing the average total reward of the
+> last 100 episodes.

+So, for the 7 MuJoCo environments (half cheetah, hopper, etc.) they use the average total reward over the last 100 episodes.
+Again, this is during training, so no held-out trajectories, which is consistent with what I am seeing.

+Now for Atari:

+> A table of results and learning curves for all 49 games is provided in
+> Appendix B. We consider the following two scoring metrics: (1) *average reward
+> per episode over entire training period* (which favors fast learning), and (2)
+> *average reward per episode over last 100 episodes of training* (which favors
+> fast performance).

+I see, so again, during training, and they also use the last 100 episode average.
+The difference here is using average reward over *entire* training period.
+Hmm ...